jwmi/BayesianMixtures.jl/README.md

 ## Licensing / Citation

-This package is released under an MIT license (with the exception of Peter Green's Nmix code).
+This package is released under an MIT license (with the exception of Peter Green's Nmix code and John D. Cook's random number generators).
 See [LICENSE.md](LICENSE.md).

 Please cite the following publication if you use this package in your research:
 > J. W. Miller and M. T. Harrison.
 Mixture models with a prior on the number of components. *arXiv preprint*, http://arxiv.org/abs/1502.06241, 2015.